BINGE WORTHY SHOWS

 salty – cheese ball puffs, Rotel dip and chips (Here’s a tip to making my favorite version of Rotel dip: while you’re melting the Velveeta in the microwave, dump the can of Rotel in your blender and puree on high speed until completely smooth.
 This not only makes the dip perfectly smooth, but it also breaks up the peppers, making the dip a little bit spicier.), hummus and pita bread wedges

 The main character, Mick St. James (the name alone is eye roll inducing) is a private detective who also happens to be a vampire.
 He meets investigative reporter Beth, his love interest played by British actress Sophia Myles, when working on a case.
-It follows the usual and expected storylines in these types of shows, with Beth finding out about Mick’s dead/undead status, her protecting him, him protecting her, lather, rinse, repeat.
-But here’s the thing: they have some crazy chemistry, Myles’ character is very likeable, and, honestly, Alex O’Loughlin is no hardship to look at.
+It follows the usual and expected story lines in these types of shows, with Beth finding out about Mick’s dead/undead status, her protecting him, him protecting her, lather, rinse, repeat.
+But here’s the thing: they have some crazy chemistry, Myles’ character is very likable, and, honestly, Alex O’Loughlin is no hardship to look at.
 It’s a good show with a semi-satisfying final episode, in spite of the fact that it shouldn’t have been cancelled.

 The show ran for an hour, including commercials, so it might take more than one day to finish it.
 You can get the complete series DVD set from Amazon here, or buy digital copies from Amazon Prime Video here by the episode, or get the entire series for a decent discount.